acterglobal/a3/.changes/3131-member-search-in-chat-profile.md

-- [New] : Add member search functionality to chat profile
+- [New] : Member list in chat profile now have search feature.